 4.10.2 MAC-based ACE

 An ACE consists of several parameters.
-Different parameter options are displayed depending on the frame type that you select.
-The MAC-based ACE screens in Figure 4-10-3 & Figure 4-10-4 appear.
+Different parameter options are displayed depending on the frame type that you selected.
+The MAC-based ACE screen in Figure 4-10-3 and Figure 4-10-4 appears.